UK's Truss quits after turmoil obliterated her authority

 She said “I cannot deliver the mandate on which I was elected.”

+But Truss left Thursday after she was forced to abandon many of her economic policies and lost control of Conservative Party discipline.

-Her departure leaves a divided Conservative Party seeking a leader who can unify its warring factions.
+Her departure leaves a divided party seeking a leader who can unify its warring factions.

 “Nobody has a route plan.
 It’s all sort of hand-to-hand fighting on a day-to-day basis,” he told the BBC on Thursday.
 He said Truss had “about 12 hours” to turn the situation around.

-Truss had held a hastily arranged meeting in her 10 Downing Street office with Graham Brady, a senior Conservative lawmaker who oversees leadership challenges.
-Brady was tasked with assessing whether the prime minister still has the support of Tory members of Parliament — and it seemed she did not.
+Truss held a hastily arranged meeting in her 10 Downing St. office with Graham Brady, a senior Conservative lawmaker who oversees leadership challenges.
+Brady is tasked with assessing whether the prime minister still has the support of Tory members of Parliament.

-A growing number of Conservative members of Parliament had called Thursday for her to step down and end the chaos.
+The prime minister’s spokesman said Truss intended to remain in office.
+But a growing number of Conservative members of Parliament called Thursday for her to step down and end the chaos.

 “It’s time for the prime minister to go,” lawmaker Miriam Cates said.
 Another, Steve Double, said of Truss: “She isn’t up to the job, sadly.”
 Legislator Ruth Edwards said “it is not responsible for the party to allow her to remain in power.”